MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 The Call Quality Dashboard (CQD) provides insights into the quality of calls made using Microsoft Teams and Skype for Business Online services.
 This topic describes the steps to start collecting data you can use to troubleshoot call quality issues.

 Currently, CQD version 3 and CQD version 2 are both available for use.
-CQDv3 is available  at https://cqd.teams.microsoft.com.
-You log in using your CQD account and password.
+CQDv3 is available  at <span>https://cqd.teams.microsoft.com</span>.
+You log in using your Microsoft Teams administrator credentials.

 ## Latest changes and updates